Sanj K. Patel

 Anthony Quinn, MBChB (MD), PhD, FRCP

-Anthony G. Quinn, MBChB (MD), PhD, FRCP joined Synageva as Senior Vice President and Chief Medical Officer in August 2009.
-He joined Synageva from Roche where, from September 2004 until joining Synageva, he was Vice President and Global Head of Clinical Research & Exploratory Development for Inflammation.
+Anthony G. Quinn, MBChB (MD), PhD, FRCP joined Synageva in August 2009.
+Prior to joining Synageva, he was Vice President and Global Head of Clinical Research & Exploratory Development for Inflammation at Roche.
 While at Roche, Anthony managed programs in rheumatology and respiratory indications in exploratory development, and biomarker and translational medicine activities in the late clinical and registration phase for MabThera™/Rituxan™, Actemra™ and Ocrelizumab.
 Anthony joined Roche in 2005 to build the translational medicine and exploratory development capabilities at the site across a broad range of therapeutic areas including CNS, virology and inflammation.
 Prior to joining Roche, he was Director of Experimental Medicine at AstraZeneca, Charnwood in the UK, and before that he was Professor of Dermatology at Barts & The London School of Medicine, London, England.
 He has authored or co-authored more than 50 peer-reviewed journal articles, book chapters, reviews and editorials, predominantly on Hedgehog signaling and the molecular biology of non-melanoma skin cancer.
 He received his Bachelor of Medical Science with First class honors and his MBChB (MD) with commendation from the University of Dundee, UK.
 Anthony trained in internal medicine, dermatology and molecular biology at the University of Newcastle upon Tyne and was also awarded his PhD there.
 He completed a postdoctoral fellowship at University of California, San Francisco, and is a fellow of the Royal College of Physicians London.

 Back To Top